 Gateway is cleaning, sanitising and operating in accordance with Queensland Government COVID-Safe requirements.

 Our hospitality teams will have tea and coffee available after most of our services.
-Due to restrictions, our friendly team will serve you.

 We are using a free ticketing system to help us manage campus capacities and contact tracing in line with current government requirements.